-South Plains College VNSG 1402 Skills Fall 2020
+South Plains College VNSG 1402 Skills Fall 2021

-l, (student name), have read and

-understand the requirements and expe ectations set forth in the VNSG 1402 Fal
+I,understand the requirements and expect 2021 Syllabus. (student name), have read and tations set forth in the VNSG 1402 Fall

-2020 Syllabus.
+·

 Printed Name

 Signature

 Date

 EMERGENCY MESSAGES

 The student should notify his/her family that in case of an emergency during normal class schedule, they should call the Nursing Office at (806)716-2391 or (806)716-2193.
 Class will not be interrupted unless it is an emergency, so they must identify themselves and say it is an emergency to get immediate action.
 The student should notify his/her family that in the case of an emergency during clinical rotations, they should call and leave a message or text (who they are and who they need to get in touch with for an emergency) to the number or numbers provided to them in the clinical course syllabus and/or on the clinical course schedule..